jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 Adjust the menu as desired by adding or subtracting items.

 This is the prompt with formatting:
 > Please create a grocery list for me from this menu.
-I am going to provide a template for your output . \<placeholder\> are my placeholders for content.
+I am going to provide a template for your output. \<placeholder\> are my placeholders for content.
 Try to fit the output into one or more of the placeholders that I list.
 Please preserve the formatting and overall template that I provide.
 >
 > This is the template: Aisle \<name of aisle\>: \<item needed from aisle\>, \<qty\> (\<dish(es) used in\>)